UniMath/agda-unimath/src/univalent-combinatorics/finite-connected-components.lagda.md

   mere-equiv-is-finite H
 ```

-### Types with connected components of a certain finite cardinality
+### Types with a finite type of connected components of a specified cardinality

 ```agda
 has-cardinality-components-Prop : {l : Level} (k : ℕ) → UU l → Prop l